QWEWQ122/TriNetra/README.md

-# TriNetra 🔎🌐
+# TriNetra 🔱

-*The Third Eye that Sees Beyond the Surface*
+*The Third Eye that Sees Beyond the Surface..🔎🌐*

 ```text
 ╔╦╗┬─┐┬╔╗╔┌─┐┌┬┐┬─┐┌─┐